 Financing Watershed Restoration

-Over the last two years, the Biophilia Foundation has worked to develop a carbon credit finance mechanism for dryland riparian restoration.
+Over the last several years, the Biophilia Foundation has worked to develop a carbon credit finance mechanism for dryland riparian restoration.
 This effort has included three components: research, review of opportunities with carbon registries, and convening an expert panel at the National Center for Ecological Synthesis and Analysis.

 A Diversity of Benefits